 We have presented a methodology for shape uncertainty quantification for the Helmholtz transmission problem, generalizable to any elliptic partial differential equation on a stochastic domain.
-We have proved and supported by numerical experiments that, under some regularity assumptions on the stochastic interface, it is possible to obtain high order, dimension independent convergence rates for the sparse interpolation and quadrature.
+The theory developed and the numerical experiments show that, under some regularity assumptions on the stochastic interface, it is possible to obtain high order, dimension independent convergence rates for the sparse interpolation and quadrature.
 We have also developed a regularity theory with respect to the spatial coordinates on the nominal domain, with norm bounds that are independent of the dimension truncation in the parameter space.
 An important observation that needs further investigation is the loss of smoothness with respect to the high-dimensional parameter when considering evaluations of the solution in the physical configuration, if the points considered can be crossed by the interface.